-In view of the above discussions and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company the Board and the HIMURJA, the Commission, hereby orders:
+In view of the above discussions and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company, the Board and HIMURJA, the Commission, hereby orders:-

-- that the tariff shall be enhanced by 14 paise on account of impact of 15% mandatory release of water down stream of diversion structure.
-However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) that the claims for forest, and fisheries charges and service tax are not acceded to; - (iii) that the additional tariff component to offset the loss on account of LAD charge shall be calculated as per the following formula:-
+- (i) that the tariff shall be enhanced by 15 paise on account of impact of 15% mandatory release of water down stream of diversion structure.
+However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) that the claims for forest, fisheries and service tax is not acceded to: